ka411/Tic-Tac-Toe/README.md

 Responsive UI – Works smoothly on different screen sizes (if applicable).

-Replay option – Start a new game without refreshing.
+Replay option – Start a new game without needing to refresh.

 Clean code structure – Easy to read, extend, and maintain.